storage-db/ToolDiy/docs/platform/overleaf.en.md

 Official website: <https://www.overleaf.com>

 Overleaf is an online tex rendering website.
-The configuration of the tex environment is cumbersome and not friendly enough for novices, but overleaf is a good alternative.
-You only need to choose a good-looking template, and it will be very convenient to write homework or small papers within 10 pages.
+The configuration of the tex environment is cumbersome and not friendly enough for novices (especially in Windows), but overleaf is a good alternative.
+You just need to choose a nice template, and it will be very convenient to write assignments or small papers of less than 10 pages.
+Overleaf also provides the basic teamwork function, which can be edited by multiple people through links or invitations.
+The free version of Overleaf has a maximum compilation time and a limited set of features.
+For more complex projects, consider paying for more features.

+$\LaTeX$ is a wysiwyg (what you see is what you get) typesetting system in which users enter specific code, save it in a file with the suffix.tex, and compile it to get the desired pdf file. $\LaTeX$ Excellent large document typesetting ability and mathematical formula rendering ability is one of the reasons why it can be widely used.
+To learn more about can refer to the CTAN introduce [lshort](https://www.ctan.org/pkg/lshort).

 Features: